andkret/Cookbook/Introduction.md

 ![The Machine Learning Workflow](images/Machine-Learning-Workflow.jpg)

+Data Scientists and Data Engineers.
+How does that all fit together?

+You have to look at the data science process.
+How stuff is created and how data science is done.
+How machine learning is done.

+The machine learning process shows, that you start with a training phase.
+A phase where you are basically training the algorithms to create the right output.

+In the in the learning phase you are having the input parameters.
+Basically the configuration of the model and you have the input data.

+What you're doing is you are training the algorithm.
+While training the algorithm modifies the training parameters.
+It also modifies the used data and then you are getting to an output.

+Once you get an output you are evaluating.
+Is that output okay, or is that output not the desired output?

+if the output is not what you were looking for?
+Then you are continuing with the training phase.

+You're trying to retrain the model hundreds, thousands, hundred thousands of times.
+Of course all this is being done automatically.

+Once you are satisfied with the output, you are putting the model into production.
+In production it is no longer fed with training data it's fed with the life data.

+It's evaluating the input data life and putting out life results.

+So, you went from training to production and then what?

+What you do is monitoring the output.
+If the output keeps making sense, all good!

+If the output of the model changes and it's on longer what you have expected, it means the model doesn't work anymore.

+You need to trigger a retraining of the model.
+It basically gets to getting trained again.

+Once you are again satisfied with the output, you put it into production again.
+It replaces the one in production. once you're satisfied

+This is the overall process how machine learning.
+It's how the learning part of data science is working.

 ## Machine Learning Model and Data

 ![The Machine Learning Model](images/Machine-Learning-Model.jpg)

+Now that's all very nice.

+When you look at it, you have two very important places where you have data.

+You have in the training phase with two types of data:
+Data that you use for the training.
+Data that basically configures the model, the hyper parameter configuration.

+Once you're in production you have the live data that is streaming in.
+Data that is coming in from from an app, from a IoT device, logs, or whatever.

+All different types of data.
+Now, here comes the engineering part.

+The Data Engineers part, is making this data available.
+Available to the data scientist and the machine learning process.

+So when you look at the model, on the left side you have your hyper parameter configuration.
+You need to store and manage these configurations somehow.

+Then you have the actual training data.

+There's a lot going on with the training data:

+Where does it come from?
+Who owns it?
+Which is basically data governance.

+What's the lineage?
+Have you modified this data?
+What did you do, what was the basis, the raw data?

+You need to access all this data somehow.
+In training and in production.

+In production you need to have access to the live data.

+All this is the data engineers job.
+Making the data available.

+First an architect needs to build the platform.
+This can also be a good data engineer.

+Then the data engineer needs to build the pipelines.
+How is the data coming in and how is the platform connecting to other systems.

+How is that data then put into the storage.
+Is there a pre processing for the algorithms necessary?
+He'll do it.

+Once the data and the systems are available, it's time for the machine learning part.

+It is ready for processing.
+Basically ready for the data scientist.

+Once the analytics is done the data engineer needs to build pipelines to make it then accessible again.
+For instance for other analytics processes, for APIs, for front ends and so on.

+All in all, the data engineer's part is a computer science part.

+That's why I love it so much :)

 ## My Big Data Platform Blueprint